China’s agreement expected to slow flow of fentanyl into US, but not solve overdose epidemic

 “As we know only too well, the supply piece of this is just one part and we’re not going to solve the fentanyl overdose issue solely by reducing the supply,” said Regina LaBelle, who directs the Addiction and Public Policy Initiative at Georgetown University’s O’Neill Institute and served as acting director of the Office of National Drug Control Policy under President Biden.

 She said that it’s significant that China and the U.S. are dealing with fentanyl, but it’s an issue that demands cooperation from other countries, too.
-Xi was meeting Thursday with Mexican President Andres Manuel Lopez and Biden was scheduled to meet with him on Friday.
+Xi was meeting Thursday with Mexican President Andrés Manuel López Obrador and Biden was scheduled to meet with him Friday.

 The rise of fentanyl across the U.S. has intensified efforts to reduce the danger.
 Naloxone, a drug that reverses overdoses, has become more widely available, including without prescriptions.
 A growing number of places are allowing drug screening kits so users can find out if their drugs include fentanyl.
 Harm reduction groups also preach that people using drugs should use a small amount first to test for adverse effects and that they should not use alone.